Noora-q/CV/README.md

 -	Communicated my ideas effectively
 - Worked well as a team because of giving/receiving constant feedback
 -	Completed the game on time along with extensive testing
--	Our coach was impressed by the end result and how we achieved a extensively tested functional super fun obstacle-dodging car racing game
+-	Our coach was impressed by the end result and how we achieved a extensively tested, functional, super fun, obstacle-dodging car racing game within a reduced timeframe

 #### Attention to detail